Pumpkin Spice Pancakes Recipe

 While a good recipe is always necessary to create fluffy pancakes, I think the real secret lies in how you mix your batter and how you cook it.

-Assuming you’ve got a great pancake recipe (your batter should be nice and thick), then you want to have a really gentle handle when you’re actually mixing in the dry ingredients.
+Assuming you’ve got a great pancake recipe (your batter should be nice and thick), then you want to have a really gentle hand when you’re actually mixing in the wet ingredients.

-More often that not, in an effort to mix out lumps, people over-whisk their pancake batter to get it super smooth.
-While you do want to mix out large clumps, small clumps in pancake batter are completely fine and favored over over-mixing the batter.
+More often that not, in an effort to mix out lumps after adding the wet ingredients to the dry ingredients, people over-whisk their pancake batter.
+While you do want to mix out large lumps, small lumps in pancake batter are completely fine and favored over over-mixing the batter.

 This technique is true about most baked goods, including muffins and cakes.
 The more you mix, the more likely you are to end up with a dense baked good.

-It’s also important that when you cook the pancakes, you don’t fidget around with them or press down on them with your spatula.
+It’s also important that when you cook the pancakes in your skillet or on a griddle, you don’t fidget around with them or press down on them with your spatula.
 Sometimes people do this in their impatience to get the pancakes to cook faster, and it’ll cause your pancakes to lose those nice little air bubbles that form inside them and become too flat.

 Tips for Making Pumpkin Spice Pancakes

-Summarizing some of the tips shared above and sharing a few ingredient swaps below, here are my suggestions when making these delicious holiday pancakes:
+Summarizing some of the tips shared above and sharing a few ingredient swaps below, here are my suggestions when making this delicious fall breakfast of pumpkin pancakes:

 - Don’t over-mix your batter.
-Little clumps in your batter are fine.
+Little lumps in your batter are fine.

-- If you don’t have pumpkin pie spice on hand, you can use 1 tsp ground cinnamon, 1/4 tsp ground ginger, 1/4 tsp ground nutmeg, and 1/8 tsp ground cloves.
+- If you don’t have pumpkin pie spice on hand, you can use 1/2 tsp ground cinnamon, 1/4 tsp ground ginger, 1/8 tsp ground nutmeg, and 1/8 tsp ground cloves per teaspoon of pumpkin pie spice.

 - Make sure you’re using pumpkin purée and not pumpkin pie filling.

-- Keep your flame on medium-low and don’t move around the pancake or press down on it with your spatula.
+- Don’t move around the pancake or press down on it with your spatula while it’s cooking.
 You should only be using the spatula to flip the pancake once, and then remove from the pan.

 - Use a sharp-edged spatula to help you flip the pancakes more easily.